Gujar Garhi

-Gujar Garhi, (Home of Gujjar) is a town and a union council in Takht Bhai Tehsil, Mardan District of Khyber Pakhtunkhwa.
+Gujar Garhi, or Gujjar Ghari (lit. 'town of Gujars') is a town and a union council in Takht Bhai Tehsil, Mardan District of Khyber Pakhtunkhwa.
 It is located at 34°14'0N 72°1'0E and has an altitude of 298m (980 feet).

+Main ethnic group in "Gujar Garhi" are the Gujjars who are believed to be the oldest inhabitants and came with White Huns to this area.